hectorhuertas/.dotfiles/README.md

 * Visually show if I'm on a "prod" folder.
 Can't use pane background or tmux bar, so I need to figure out a good cue on the prompt (probably some red color while in a prod dir)

 #### Color themes
-* Need to sync everything to the same theme, via a script that changes colors for everything at once
-* Probably want to use base16 as template for all the themes, and some script to apply those colors everywhere needed
-* For styles that come from env variables, use 0-15 indexed colors, so they change automatically with the alacritty theme (because I can't update all shell variables from a script)
+* Make a script for changing dark/light themes, even if only with solarized, or maybe changing whatever to solarized-light, storing the orignal theme in a var
-* Things to style
+* Things left to style
-  * alacritty theme
-  * shell
+  * bat
-    * pure-promt: uses colors from alacritty
-    * autosuggestions color: env var (https://github.com/zsh-users/zsh-autosuggestions#suggestion-highlight-style)
-    * zdharma/fast-syntax-highlighting: custom config and commands (https://github.com/zdharma/fast-syntax-highlighting/blob/master/THEME_GUIDE.md)
-    * zsh-users/zsh-history-substring-search: 2 env vars (https://github.com/zsh-users/zsh-history-substring-search#configuration)
-  * tmux theme
+  * zdharma/fast-syntax-highlighting
-  * nvim theme
+  * nvim status bar
-  * delta (diffing)
   * cmus
 * Notable themes
+  * base16
-  * solarized
+  * solarized/flattened
   * gruvbox
   * nord
   * dracula
   * tokio night
+  * molokai

 #### Prompt info
 * git info?